 Since our formation, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, raising capital and establishing our intellectual property portfolio.
 We do not have any therapeutic candidates approved for sale and have not generated any revenue.
 We have funded our operations to date primarily with proceeds from the sale of convertible preferred shares, convertible loan notes and our initial public offering, or the IPO, of American Depositary Shares, or ADSs, representing our ordinary shares.
-Through December 31, 2020, we had received net cash proceeds of \$ million from sales of our convertible preferred shares and convertible loan notes and \$ million from sales of ADSs through our IPO which was completed in September 2020 after deducting underwriting discounts and commissions and other offering expenses.
+Through December 31, 2020, we had received net cash proceeds of \$116.4 million from sales of our convertible preferred shares and convertible loan notes and \$132.8 million from sales of ADSs through our IPO, which was completed in September 2020, after deducting underwriting discounts and commissions and other offering expenses.

-development of additional programs for different therapeutic candidates.
+We have incurred significant operating losses since our inception.
+We incurred total net losses of \$60.3 million and \$19.6 million, respectively, for the years ended December 31, 2020 and 2019.
+As of December 31, 2020, we had an accumulated deficit of \$97.9 million.
+Our historical losses resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
+In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access, commercialization and business development activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
+Our operating losses stem primarily from development of our investigational COMP360 psilocybin therapy for TRD, and we expect they will continue to increase as we increase our headcount and further develop our investigational COMP360 psilocybin therapy through clinical trials for TRD, potentially including expanding into additional indications, and initiate preclinical and clinical development of additional programs for different therapeutic candidates.
 Furthermore, since the completion of our IPO, we have incurred additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from sales of therapeutic candidates, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 Our inability to raise capital as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 There can be no assurances, however, that our current operating plan will be achieved or that additional funding will be available on terms acceptable to us, or at all.

-As of December 31, 2020, we had cash and cash equivalents of \$\) million.
-We believe that our existing cash and cash equivalents, together with the proceeds of this offering, will be sufficient for us to fund our operating expenses and capital expenditure requirements through 202 .
+As of December 31, 2020, we had cash and cash equivalents of \$190.3 million.
+We believe that our existing cash and cash equivalents, together with the proceeds of this offering, will be sufficient for us to fund our operating expenses and capital expenditure requirements through to 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-See "\(-\)Liquidity and Capital Resources\(-\)Funding Requirements" below.
+See "-Liquidity and Capital Resources-Funding Requirements" below.